andypike/NuggetHub/README.markdown

 **I've got an idea for NuggetHub, what to hear it?**

-Sure do, take a look at the feedback tab on the left or jump over to the UserVoice forum where you can submit your ideas and vote on others.
+Sure do, take a look at the UserVoice forum http://nuggethub.uservoice.com where you can submit your ideas and vote on others.
+You can also ping us on Twitter @nuggethub

 **What have you used to create NuggetHub?**